AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

 - [ ] Red/Green buttons Blink when in control of zone (requires hardware v1.2+, Hardware v1.1 is always on)
 - [ ] Winning Team's Button lights up at end of game (requires hardware v1.2+, Hardware v1.1 is always on)

-Sound with YX5300 => use hardwareserial for ATMEGA2650
+Sound with YX5300 => use hardwareSerial for ATMEGA2650
 - [ ] Currently only available under "settings => test sound"
 - [ ] Set Volume Level integrated into settings menu

 Cutwire Module
-- [ ] RandomWireGen optimized code, now sets the following variables
+- [x] RandomWireGen optimized code, now sets the following variables
      - [x] wireDisarm
      - [x] wireExplode
      - [x] wireFaster => "timeMultiplier = 2" variable to increase game clock  to double the speed
-     - [ ] wireSlower => "timeMultiplier = 1" variable to set game clock speed to the original speed
+     - [x] wireSlower => "Nothing"
-- [ ] use 2 variables to change game timer speed
+- [x] use variable to change game timer speed
   - ``` "currentMillis = ((millis() - startMillis) * timeMultiplier );" ```

 Added pins to control the Button LEDs